mahdi-shafiei/STAT-4830/section/1/notes.md

     main()
 ```

 Only the definition of `loss_fn` changes across these examples.
+For the double well, we reduce the step size for stability.
 The loop structure stays the same.

 ![PyTorch diagnostics for the quadratic](figures/gd_torch_quadratic_diagnostics.png)
 *Figure 1.4: Same diagnostics as Figure 1.3, but derivatives are produced by autodiff.*